What Is Full Coverage Car Insurance?

 |---|---|---|

-Drivers in Nevada pay over 2.6 times more than those in Vermont for the same coverage.
-These variations reflect differences in state regulations, weather risks, population density, litigation rates, and the percentage of uninsured motorists on the roads.
+Drivers in Louisiana pay several times what drivers in Maine or Ohio pay for the same coverage.
+These variations reflect differences in state regulations, weather risks, population density, litigation rates, and the percentage of uninsured motorists on the roads—currently estimated at 15.4% of all U.S. drivers as of the most recent IRC data.

 Cost Factors Beyond Location